Low Glycemic Foods List | 130 Foods in PDF

 4. Low-Glycemic Dairy Products and Dairy-Substitute Products

 Dairy products are great sources of calcium, proteins, and vitamins.
-However, too much dairy, especially for diabetes, can spike glucose levels.
+However, some dairy products, especially those high in lactose, can affect glucose levels, which is a consideration for individuals with diabetes.

-Rich whole milk is also rich in lactose, which could cause intolerance in some people and other health issues.
+Whole milk contains lactose, which can cause intolerance in some individuals and may lead to digestive issues.
 The alternatives are plant-based dairy substitutes with low GI.

 The following dairy products are safe to add to the low glycemic list.